mapbox/mason/README.md

 3. Create a package.

-    We recommend working in a new branch before creating a pacakge.
+    We recommend working in a new branch before creating a package.
 For example if you want to call your new package `my_new_package` version `0.1.0` you could create and checkout a branch like this:

     `git checkout -b my_new_package-0.1.0`